 Between 2010 and 2014 she represented the German Government as Executive Director in the World Bank Group.
 In this role she helped to embed climate action and sustainability goals within the new World Bank reform process.
 She then rejoined BMZ, initially as commissioner for climate policy and finance and later as Director-General for Global Issues, focusing in particular on displacement and migration, governance, climate change mitigation and sustainability.
 In this position she represented BMZ on the management bodies of the Global Fund (GFATM), the Vaccine Alliance (GAVI), the Green Climate Fund and the Global Center on Adaptation.

-Ingrid-Gabriela Hoven is a member of the advisory boards of the Development and Peace Foundation (sef:) and the Insurance Development Forum.
+Ingrid-Gabriela Hoven is a member of, amongst others, the Supervisory Board of the German Energy Agency (dena), the Advisory Board of the Development and Peace Foundation (sef:), and the Insurance Development Forum (IDF) Steering Committee.

 Ingrid-Gabriela Hoven is married with one son and lives with her family in Bonn.